 Even though the PC3 breath controller input is, by default, pre-assigned to transmit MIDI cc#2 (Breath), no factory programs make use of cc#2 right out of the box.
 This means you will need to edit your own sound programs so that they react in whatever manner desired, when the breath controller is activated.

 Although cc#2 is the default, you can, if you wish, re-assign the breath controller jack to send some other type of controller message: You do this in the Setup Editor.
 If you are playing a Setup, then you would have to edit each zone in the setup that you wanted to send info from the breath controller.
-If you are playing programs, then you have to edit the Control Setup.
-(For more info on using the Control Setup, read this page.)
+If you are playing programs, then you have to edit the Control Setup on the MIDI XMIT page (for more info on using the Control Setup, see your user manual, pg 6-9).

 To re-assign the Breath Controller jack, you would go into the Setup editor and go to the CPEDAL page, where the ‘Breath’ parameter field is located.

 For ‘Breath’, you would then set the Destination parameter to send the MIDI Controller that you want.